roguephysicist/dpexc-tutorials/tutorials/exc02-exciton/README.md

     1. What is the effect of the coupling on the absorption spectrum ?
     2. And what the effect on the eels (hint: generate smaller kss and scr files for the evaluation of the eels spectra, for the convergence parameters might imply long cal- culations)?
 (If you have no time to generate new kss files, use the ones included in the `/nfs_home/tutoadmin/spectroscopy lectures/work/Si` directory, but prior to calculation do `export F_UFMTENDIAN=big`).

-In the directories `∼/spectroscopy lectures/work/“other material”` input files for other simple semiconductors and insulators are available.
+In the directories `~/spectroscopy lectures/work/"other material"` input files for other simple semiconductors and insulators are available.
 Create the .kss and .scr with Abinit and try to obtain the absorption spectra (for example, try LiF).

 Commands
 --------------------